About

 Jonathan Hartiens, Ph.
 D.

-Dr. Jonathan M. Hartiens, Ph.D is the volunteer Semper Liberi Program Manager.
-By training he is a Clinical Psychologist specializing in individual, couples and family therapy.
+By training, Dr. Hartiens is a Clinical Psychologist specializing in individual, couples and family therapy.
 He has over 30 years of experience and developed an expertise in the treatment of Depression, Anxiety, and Addictions.
 In addition to being a prominent therapist, he is frequently invited to speak at national conferences and to general audiences on addiction treatment.
 He was on the medical staff at the VAMC Medical Center, Martinsburg, from 2001 to 2011 where he worked at the Center for Addiction Treatment as its Director.
 From there he opened his private practice, Christian Psychological Services in Martinsburg.
 He's authored and been awarded over $14M in grants to expand the range of addiction treatment and social services into rural areas.
 Dr. Hartiens served as a Navy Psychologist from 1994 to 2001.
 He is a frequent public speaker providing practical insights and helpful tools for diverse audiences.
 He is sought out to lead marriage retreats and blends a unique delivery of humor, warmth, and insights on the day to day stressors which can so easily drain today's marriages.
 Dr. Hartiens is married to his wife of 35 years and has three grown children.
 He is a member of Independent Bible Church in Martinsburg, WV.

 Collin Alexander